 The dilutive effect of the preferred units is calculated using the if-converted method.
 Under the if-converted method, the preferred units are assumed to be converted at the beginning of the period, and the resulting common units are included in the denominator of the diluted net income per unit calculation for the period being presented.
 Distributions declared in the period and undeclared distributions on the preferred units that accumulated during the period are added back to the numerator for purposes of the if-converted calculation.
-The calculation of diluted net income per common unit for the three months ended March 31, 2024 and 2023 includes the assumed conversion of the remaining preferred units.
-The calculation of diluted net income per common unit for the three months ended March 31, 2023 does not include the assumed conversion of the preferred units that were redeemed during the three months ended March 31, 2023 as the inclusion of these units would be anti-dilutive.
+The calculation of diluted net income per common unit for the three six months ended March 31, June 30, 2024 and the three and six months ended June 30, 2023 includes the assumed conversion of the remaining preferred units.
+The calculation of diluted net income per common unit for the three months ended March 31, June 30, 2024 does not include the assumed conversion of the remaining preferred units as the inclusion of these units would be anti-dilutive.
+The calculation of diluted net income per common units for the three and six months ended June 30, 2024 and 2023 does not include the assumed conversion of the preferred units that were redeemed during the three and six months ended March 31, June 30, 2024 and 2023 as the inclusion of these units would be anti-dilutive.

 The dilutive effect of the warrants is calculated using the treasury stock method, which assumes that the proceeds from the exercise of these instruments are used to purchase common units at the average market price for the period.
-The calculation of diluted net income per common unit for the three months ended March 31, 2024 includes the net settlement of warrants to purchase 320,335 common units with a strike price of \$ 34.00 .
-The calculation of diluted net income per common unit for the three months ended March 31, 2023 includes the net settlement of warrants to purchase 752,500 common units at a strike price of \$ 22.81 and the net settlement of warrants to purchase 2,250,000 million common units with a strike price of \$34.00.
+The calculation of diluted net income per common unit for the three and six months ended March 31, June 30, 2024 includes the net settlement of the warrants to purchase 320,335 common units with a strike price of \$34.00 for the period during which they were outstanding.
+The calculation of diluted net income per common unit for the three and six months ended March 31, June 30, 2023 includes the net settlement of warrants to purchase 752,500 common units at a strike price of \$22.81 and the net settlement of warrants to purchase 2,250,000 million common units with a strike price of \$34.00.